 Thank you Madam Chair.
 My name is Warren Tichenor.
-I am the Ambassador and Permanent Representative of the United States to the United Nations in Geneva.
+I am the Permanent Representative of the United States to the United Nations in Geneva.

 It is my privilege to be the first to announce that the United States is appearing before the Committee on the Rights of the Child.
-We all share a common desire to protect children from abuse.
+We all share the same desire to protect children from abuse.
 The United States is honored to join this Committee's efforts to protect children from exploitation at the hands of those who victimize society's most vulnerable, whether for financial gain or in warfare.
 We deeply appreciate the efforts your Committee has made to advance the international community's response to these assaults on our common humanity.

-I am joined here today by Ambassador at Large Mark Lagon, the Director of the US Department of State's Office to Monitor and Combat Trafficking in Persons.
-He is also the chair of the Senior Policy Operating Group on Trafficking in Persons, a US inter-agency coordinating group for international and domestic efforts to combat human trafficking.
-Also on our delegation are The Honorable Gary King, Attorney General of the State of New Mexico; Deputy Assistant Attorney General Sigal Mandelker of the US Department of Justice; and Deputy Assistant Secretary Sandra

-Hodgkinson of the US Department of Defense.
+I am joined here today by Ambassador Mark Lagon, the Director of the US

+Department of State's Office to Monitor and Combat Trafficking in Persons.

+He is also the chair of the Senior Policy Operating Group on Trafficking in

+Persons, a US inter-agency coordinating group for international and

+The Honorable Gary King, Attorney General of the State of New Mexico; Deputy Assistant Attorney General Sigal Mandelker of the US Department of Justice; and Deputy Assistant Secretary Sandra Hodgkinson of the US Department of Defense.
 Other members of our delegation include representatives from the Departments of State, Justice, Defense, Homeland Security and Health and Human Services.